Measure would hold websites linked to sex trafficking accountable

 Hazley allegedly posted Robinson on Backpage.com for sexual encounters.

-Antonio Rosales, an alleged customer, was charged with Robison's murder.
+Antonio Rosales, an alleged customer, was charged with Robinson's murder.
 No trial date has been set for his case.

 The civil case against Backpage.com continues on behalf of Robinson's estate.